Euan-M-Campbell/Euan-M-Campbell/README.md

 - **AI / ML**: NumPy, pandas, scikit-learn; NLP (sentence-transformers, spaCy);
   Embeddings & LLMs (OpenAI API, Hugging Face Transformers);
   Clustering & similarity (HDBSCAN, TF-IDF, cosine similarity)
 ---

-### 📜 Background

-- First Class Honours BSc in Computer Science
-- Two internships at SAS, contributing to the Visual Investigator platform as an Angular front-end developer
-- Early engineer at Trismik, where I designed and built **[Scorebook](https://github.com/trismik/scorebook)**, a Python library for LLM evaluation and benchmarking

----

-### 🚧 Current Work

-I’m currently building **[CONTEXT](https://github.com/ContextNews)** — an open-source platform for structuring and understanding news at scale.

-Kontext ingests articles from multiple sources, groups related coverage into coherent stories, and applies machine learning to extract structure, meaning, and relationships from raw text.
-The aim is to move beyond isolated headlines and towards clearer, data-driven views of events, supported by timelines, analytics, and contextual data.

-The project focuses on robust data pipelines, cloud-native infrastructure, and applied NLP/ML, with an emphasis on turning unstructured information into usable insight.

 <!--
 **Euan-M-Campbell/Euan-M-Campbell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.